-The « Neuroinflammation and Multiple sclerosis » team is an emerging research team issued from the « BBB and Neuroinflammation » team.
-It is coordinated by Sophie Desplat-Jégo, MCU-PH, MD, PhD , specialized in medical immunology.
-SDJ has developed a research topic on the role of the cytokine TWEAK, member of the TNF family during neuroinflammation especially in the pathological context of multiple sclerosis (MS) and her group has generated reference articles that describe the deleterious effects of TWEAK in the CNS during MS and its animal model, EAE.
+The « Neuroinflammation and Multiple sclerosis » team is coordinated by Sophie Desplat-Jégo, MCU-PH, MD, PhD , specialized in medical immunology.
+SDJ has developed a research topic on the role of the cytokine TWEAK, member of the TNF family during neuroinflammation especially in the pathological context of multiple sclerosis (MS) and her group has generated reference articles that describe the deleterious effects of TWEAK in the central nervous system (CNS) during MS and its animal model, EAE.
 In the last years, the TWEAK project has focused on the study of biological effects of TWEAK on the properties of the BBB.
-In the coming years, the team will pursue studies on neuroinflammation and involvement of TWEAK in MS.
+In the coming years, the team will pursue studies on neuroinflammation and involvement of TWEAK in MS. By combining fundamental, pre-clinical and clinical research, our objective is to discover what the exciting cytokine TWEAK hide at the crossroads between neuroinflammation and autoimmunity in multiple sclerosis.
+We are six permanent members in the team: Delphine STEPHAN (Research Engineer), Sylvie CARMONA (PhD), Daniel BERTIN (PharmD, MSc), Jean Philippe DALES (MD, phD), Christophe PICARD (MD, PhD) and Sophie DESPLAT-JEGO (MD, PhD).
+We enjoy to teach and supervise students from Bachelor to PhD.

 1. To further evaluate the relevance of targeting TWEAK/Fn14 pathway in CNS for treating MS

-Our previous results showed that i) inhibiting TWEAK activity is efficient for clinically reducing the severity of the disease and for diminishing the number of immune cell infiltrates observed in histological studies and ii) the therapeutical effects of the anti-TWEAK antibody occurred during phases of leucocyte trafficking across the BBB.
-Nevertheless in these experiments we did neither evaluate the effects of the anti-TWEAK antibody on especially myeloid cells among immune cell nor determine a protective role on axonal injuries.
+Our previous results showed that i) inhibiting TWEAK activity is efficient for clinically reducing the severity of the disease and the number of immune cell infiltrates observed in histological studies and ii) the therapeutical effects of the anti-TWEAK antibody occurred during phases of leucocyte trafficking across the BBB.
 In our project we have the long-term goal to describe TWEAK/Fn14 interactions and anti-TWEAK antibody effects at the BBB level and in the CNS tissue in vivo during EAE progression in order to propose the inhibition of TWEAK as a valuable new therapeutical lead in MS.

 2. Characterize biological consequences of upregulation of soluble TWEAK and TWEAK-binding antibodies production during EAE /MS

-We have described for the first time TWEAK-binding antibodies in humans, during chronic inflammatory diseases including MS. In a cohort of MS and other inflammatory neurological diseases patients, we will prospectively further characterize TWEAK-binding antibodies: correlation with clinical and CNS MRI data (age, sex, serum inflammation parameters, titers of soluble TWEAK, …).We will also study if these antibodies are pathogenic during MS or are only an epiphenomenom during the disease.
-We have recently purified human TWEAK-binding IgG from some human serum and we have shown their down regulating effect on secretion by endothelial cells of CCL-2, a pro-inflammatory chemokine when cultured in 2D.
+We have described for the first time TWEAK-binding antibodies in humans, during chronic inflammatory diseases including MS. In a cohort of MS and other inflammatory neurological diseases patients, we will prospectively further characterize TWEAK-binding antibodies: correlation with clinical and CNS MRI data (age, sex, serum inflammation parameters, titers of soluble TWEAK, …).We will also study whether these antibodies are pathogenic during MS or are only an epiphenomenom during the disease.
+We have recently purified human TWEAK-binding IgG from some human serum and we have shown their inhibiting effect on secretion by endothelial cells of CCL-2, a pro-inflammatory chemokine.
 We want now to test further their anti-inflammatory properties on in vitro model of BBB and on neuron or astrocyte cultures.
-Moreover, we will study in mice during EAE the probable deposit of the TWEAK-binding antibodies in CNS tissue and their potential colocalisation with myeloid cells around the myelin.
+Moreover, we will study in mice during EAE the deposit of the TWEAK-binding antibodies in CNS tissue and their potential colocalisation with myeloid cells around the myelin.
+In addition, a prospective longitudinal study involving MS patients is in progress with the team of Jean PELLETIER and the team of Jean-Philippe RANJEVA.
+This study evaluate serum soluble TWEAK levels and CNS MRI neuroinflammation parameters.
+Preliminary results showed that TWEAK serum levels are elevated in MS patients in relation to the disease activity.
+This simple and reproducible serum test could be used as a marker of ongoing inflammation, contributing in the follow-up and the care of MS patients.
+Thus, TWEAK is a promising serum marker of the best windows to perform brain MRI optimizing the disease control in patients.

 3. To determine if TWEAK is subject to polymorphism and to determine functional consequences of this polymorphism